 A student on academic probation will be suspended at the conclusion of any semester in which the student's semester grade point average is less than 2.0.
 A beginning freshman may be put on probation at the end of the first semester of enrollment, but cannot be suspended.
 If a suspended student had registered during the Early Registration period for the next semester, the class schedule is cancelled.
-A student may appeal the suspension prior to the beginning of a semester or summer session.
+A student may appeal the suspension prior to the beginning of a regular semester.
 If the appeal is granted, the student reenters on academic probation.

-Students suspended for the first time (see exception below) will be eligible to return at the end of the next regular semester (fall or spring).
-Students who are suspended for the second or subsequent times will be suspended for one calendar year.
+Students suspended for the first time will be eligible to return at the end of the next regular semester (fall or spring)\.
+Students who are suspended for the second or subsequent times will be suspended for one calendar year.\ (See \ exceptions below.)
 At the end of the suspension period, the student is eligible to return but must apply for readmission to the University before reentering.
 A student may appeal a suspension for any semester during the suspension period.
 If the appeal is granted, the student reenters on academic probation.
-(Note: A student who has not attended a college or university for at least five years may wish to apply for admission under Academic Renewal.
-See index)
+(Note: A student who has not attended a college or university for at least five years may wish to apply for Academic Renewal no later than the withdrawal deadline of the first semester the student returns to school.
+See "Academic Renewal" in the admissions section for specific details.)

-To be readmitted to any semester or summer session after two or more suspensions, the student must file an appeal.
+To be readmitted to any regular semester after two or more suspensions, the student must file an appeal.
 Any suspensions from another college or university prior to enrolling at Southeastern will be counted for purposes of determining the length of the suspension period.